Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 034 : August 12 , 2018

-**Today's Progress** :  Wrote a medium article about a relatively simple audio feature that uses the Fast Fourier transform (FFT).
+**Today's Progress** :  Wrote a medium article about working with audio input: Common audio features:.
 Continued with the exploration of audio signal processing for musical applications.

 **Thoughts** : I am learning new things day by day.